If you’re anything like me, you have a to-do list as long as your arm most days.

 You know—that feeling you get when you clean up a room you’ve been putting off forever, dealing with that pile of laundry which has been sitting there for months to be ironed, or offloading things in your car trunk that have been there to be dealt with for a while.
 I know I’m not alone.

-The truth is though that these jobs are simply never finished.
-There’s always something else that could be done.
-If you’re not on holidays, there’s typically something that is waiting for you to attend to.
-Emails, that rough patch of the garden, cleaning, cooking, appointments, grocery shopping, and the list goes on.
+The hard truth is these jobs are never finished.
+There’s always something else that could be done, whether it’s responding to emails, weeding in the garden, picking up the kids, cleaning, cooking, medical appointments, grocery shopping, and so the never-ending to-do list goes on.

-I embraced the lack of things needing my attention and just sat on the couch and turned on the TV.
-Curled up with me after a nice big walk that morning, Fynn, Chewy and I watched some good ol’ fashioned TV.
-And I don’t mean Netflix or Foxtel, just free-to-air TV.
+I embraced the lack of things needing my attention and just sat on the couch.
+Curled up with me after a nice big walk that morning, the dogs and I watched some good old fashioned TV.
+And I don’t mean Netflix, YouTube or Cable, just free-to-air midday TV.
+It was wonderful.

-This time to myself made me realise how highly strung and on-the-go I can get.
-When I have a million things racing through my head, and it just seems always to accumulate more.
+This time to myself made me realise how highly strung I can get.
+I have a million things racing through my mind, and I’m always adding more.

-This made me reflect on the last few months of life and how it’s so easy to overcommit and drive yourself to burnout.
+I finally had the room to reflect on the last few months and how it’s so easy to overcommit and drive yourself to burnout.
 No one is designed to go go go all the time.
 No one.

-Reminding myself of the importance of practising just being, really drives the point home.
+Reminding myself of the importance of “being” really drives the point home.
 Just be.
 Be in the now.
-Not what needs to be done next, tomorrow or those plans you made for next week, but focus and give what you are doing now your all.
+Don’t worry about what needs to be done in the next hour, tomorrow, or those plans you made for next week, but give what you can to the task at hand.